Children's attention from 2 to 6 years old: how it develops and what role preschool plays?

 • reassured

-• respected in its own time
+• respected in their own pace

 will be much more available to focus their attention.